 - Must be located within the Washington Gas service territory.

 - Must be approved for the program after undergoing the required Washington Gas cost-benefit lifestyle evaluation.

-- Must be in the planning (pre-groundbreaking) stage of development.
+- New construction applicants must be in the planning (pre-groundbreaking) stage of development.

 - Must agree to submit documentation of the cost of the internal piping installation upon completion of the work.